Plumsail/documents-docs/source/user-guide/processes/edit-test-template.rst

 .. image:: ../../_static/img/user-guide/processes/test-button-template.png
     :alt: Test template button in Online editor

-After you've clicked on the **Test template**, the dialog appears.
-You need to insert your source data in JSON and click on **Create document**.
+After you've clicked on the **Test template**, the dialog appears and you will see two options for testing the template.

+You can fill the testing form or submit JSON representing data for the document template.

+Read more about `testing templates <./test-template.html>`_.

 You'll be able to test the template after you `configured output file settings <./configure-settings.html>`_ as well.